07jasjeet/typesafe-datastore/README.md

 # TypeSafe-DataStore
- TypeSafeDataStore is an abstraction layer on top of DataStore that provides type-safety without dealing with Proto-DataStore.
+ TypeSafeDataStore is an abstraction layer on top of SharedPreferences DataStore that provides type-safety without dealing with Proto-DataStore.

   Why TypeSafe-DataStore?
   1. Proto-DataStore is complex, requires plugins and simply overkill for SharedPreferences.
 Prefer using Room if performance comes into play.